 Paul’s ability to make choices from the hundreds of routes available as to my ability, duration of ride and terrain And of course many words of encouragement: one gear easier, what’s your heart rate?
 How are you travelling?
 Your’re doing very well, keep up the good work.
 Oh how I will miss that!

-Sadly, my “riding in the Algarve” has come to an end and I would love to encourage anyone who rides (and also those who don’t ride) to come and “Practicebicycle” with Paul and Bridget.
-They would be delighted to share this fantastic part of the world with you.
+Sadly, my “riding in the Algarve” has come to an end and I would love to encourage anyone who rides (and also those who don’t ride) to come and “Practice bicycle” with Paul and Bridget.
+They would be delighted to share the amazing Algarve cycling region with you.